 Make Bath Salts to Use for Congestion in Baths or Showers

-Edited by Jerry Rivers, Eng, Lynn, Anonymous and 7 others
+Edited by Jerry Rivers, Eng, Lynn, Ermin and 7 others

 Therapeutic salt baths are one of the most soothing and relaxing things you can do for yourself when you're experiencing a common cold or congestion.
 The practice of combining salts and essential oils with hot water can help stimulate circulation and lymph drainage, soothe sore muscles, open up your sinuses and soften your skin.
 You'll likely begin feeling instant relief as soon as you step into the bathtub.
 By blending your own bath salts, you can reduce your exposure to chemicals often found in retail bath salts, and you can customize the scent by trying different essential oils.
 Try one of these simple recipes that will leave you feeling much better after a long, relaxing soak.

 - 1 Cold and Congestion Bath Salts

 - 6.1 Is 110 degree water and epsom salt OK?